Valeriano Weyler: Early life and career

-Canary Islands and Philippines
+Canary Islands and the Philippines

-From 1878 to 1883, Weyler served as Captain-General of Canary Islands.
+From 1878 to 1883, Weyler served as Captain-General of the Canary Islands.
 In 1888, Weyler was made Governor-General of the Philippines.
 Weyler granted the petitions of 20 young women of Malolos, Bulacan, to receive education and to have a night school.
 The women became known as the Women of Malolos.
 The original petition was denied by the parish priest of Malolos, who argued that women should always stay at home and take care of the family.

 Weyler happened to visit Malolos afterward and granted the petition on account of the persistence the women displayed for their petition.
 José Rizal wrote a letter to the women, upon request by Marcelo H. del Pilar, praising their initiative and sensibility on their high hopes for women's education and progress.
 In 1895, he earned the Grand Cross of Maria Christina for his command of troops in the Philippines in which he fought an uprising of Tagalogs and conducted an offensive against the Moros in Mindanao.